joindin/joindin-api/talks.md

 ## Finding a Talk

-To find a talk, you can send a GET reqauest to the `talks`-URL and append the URL-encoded talk-title (or a part of it) as value to the `title`-parameter.
+To find a talk, you can send a GET request to the `talks`-URL and append the URL-encoded talk-title (or a part of it) as value to the `title`-parameter.

 Curl example: